 These reliefs are considered in further detail below.

 The conditions for a valid investment are discussed in the Conditions to be met by the EIS issuing company and Conditions to be met by the EIS investor guidance notes.

-Generally speaking, EIS companies are higher risk investments.
-The nature of the conditions to be met by the company means that they have to be small businesses and, therefore, have a higher probability of failing (although the potential rewards if the company grows may be very attractive).
+Generally speaking, EIS companies are high-risk investments.
+The nature of the conditions to be met by the company means that they have to be small businesses and therefore have a higher probability of failing (although the potential rewards if the company grows may be very attractive).
 Contrast this with venture capital trusts, where the investor spreads his risk by indirectly investing in a number of unquoted companies.
-See the Venture capital trusts income tax relief guidance note (subscription sensitive).
+See the Venture capital trusts income tax relief guidance note.

-Note that a sunset clause for EIS income tax relief was introduced.
-This means that income tax relief will no longer be given to subscriptions made on or after 6 April 2025, unless the legislation is renewed by Treasury Order.
+Note that a sunset clause for EIS income tax relief has been introduced.
+This ensures that income tax relief will no longer be given to subscriptions made on or after 6 April 2025, unless the legislation is renewed by Treasury Order.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.